HOME: www.hiltonpond.org |

 PROFESSIONAL HONORS

--- Gave the spring commencement address at Newberry College and was awarded an honorary doctorate (Doctor of Science) for trend-setting work in environmental education, research, and conservation, and for life-long service to the College (2013)
+-- Gave the spring commencement address at Newberry College and was awarded an honorary doctorate (Doctor of Science) for a trend-setting career and for life-long service to the College (2013)

 -- Honored as one of four charter members of Newberry College's "Hall of Master Teachers" (2012)